getgrav/grav-learn/pages/04.plugins/03.event-hooks/docs.md

 #### onPageFallBackUrl

 If a route is not recognized as a page, Grav tries to access a page media asset.
 The event is fired as soon as the procedure begins, so plugins can hook and provide additional functionality.

+#### onMediaLocate

+Adds support for custom media locations for excerpts.